Roland Melanson

 Roland "Rollie the Goalie" Joseph Melanson (born June 28, 1960) is a Canadian ice hockey coach and former goaltender in the National Hockey League (NHL).
-He most recently served as the goaltending coach for the New Jersey Devils, previously serving as assistant coach for the Montreal Canadiens and as goaltending coach for the Vancouver Canucks.
+After a lengthy career in the NHL with the New York Islanders, Minnesota North Stars, Los Angeles Kings, New Jersey Devils, and Montreal Canadiens, Melanson began working as a goaltending coach.

 While playing for the Indianapolis Checkers in 1981, Melanson won the Ken McKenzie Trophy as rookie of the year of the Central Hockey League.
 Along with Billy Smith, Melanson won the William M. Jennings Trophy in the 1982–83 season, and he was also named to the NHL All-Star Second Team.
 He also won three consecutive Stanley Cups in 1981, 1982 and 1983.

+Early life

+Melanson was born on June 28, 1960, in Shediac, New Brunswick to parents Alphe and Albertine (née Maillet) Melanson.
+Although he started skating in Moncton, Melanson only joined an organized hockey team as a goaltender when his family moved to Waltham, Massachusetts.
+He spent four years in the United States before his family moved back to New Brunswick.
+Due to his success in Waltham, Melanson was able to join a stronger and older hockey team once back in New Brunswick.